byterocket/c4-common-issues/README.md

 This repo aims to identify common issues and provide background information.

-The goal is, that wardens include the issue's identifier in a contest submittion.
+The goal is, that wardens include the issue's identifier in a contest submission.

 This would help judges mark the issues as duplicates and hopefully decrease their workload.